UBC-MDS/Daily_Rainfall_Over_NSW_Group4/README.md

 Milestone 2: Moving the data to cloud, setting up the infrastructure in cloud and doing the ML model.

+Milestone 3: Set up spark cluster and develop a machine learning model to deploy in the cloud for the milestone 4.

+Milestone 4: Deploy the machine learning model.

 # Instructions: